Humor Travel Life

 Sometimes sleeping on a plane can be impossible, so I made sure to bring along some books to help pass the time.
 Another way I saved space was to carry the books myself instead of putting them in the backpack.
 Obviously carrying a bunch of books around Europe isn't particularly light, so what I did was purchase several $1 clearance books prior to my trip and whenever I would finish one I would leave it in a public place for someone else to hopefully want to read and thus lighten my load.
 Hey, if Emma Watson can randomly leave books around town, then I might as well do it too.

 Also make sure to pack a good international travel charger.
 Best Buy has excellent ones available for purchase.
 I recommend getting an all-in-one travel charger adapter that has multiple settings that you can use for all different parts of the world.
 They are available for around $40 and are well worth it.

 Aside from other basic toiletries, make sure to bring along some aspirin too.
 If you are going to a country where the main language isn't English, it might be hard to find the proper medicine you are looking for if a headache pops up.
 Also, many places in Europe don't have a 24hr CVS or Rite-Aid around for any late-night medicine runs, so having that stuff ahead of time can really help.

-If you are considering staying in hostels, check out my upcoming post which will include recommendations for places to stay and what you need to know, and bring, for your hostel stay.
+If you are considering staying in hostels, check out my upcoming post, which will include recommendations for whereto stay and what you need to know - and bring - for your hostel stay.